 Hull looked the more dangerous in an open first half and Jason Shackell was in the right place at the right time to clear a Brady cut-back in the six-yard box after 20 minutes.

-Ings was left screaming for a penalty when he surged into the penalty area from the left only to go to ground in the center of the box under the challenge of McShane, but referee Martin Atkinson waved away his protests.
+Ings was left screaming for a penalty when he surged into the penalty area from the left only to go to ground in the centre of the box under the challenge of McShane, but referee Martin Atkinson waved away his protests.